BendyLand/BeDoop/README.md

      - json to yaml
      - date to timestamp (convert date to unix timestamp)
      - date to utc (convert dates and timestamps to UTC dates)
-     - android strings to ios localizables
-     - ios localizables to android strings
      - binary to decimal
      - decimal to binary
      - json to query string (convert json to URL query string)